surgeventures/exodus/README.md

 ## Usage

-First, copy `config/config.example.exs` to `config/config.exs` and fill it with real information about your repositories.
+First, copy `config/config.local.example.exs` to `config/config.local.exs` and fill it with real information about your repositories, paths and other required settings.

 Then, compile and install the script: